A look at COVID-19 vaccinations in Canada on Tuesday, May 4, 2021

-There were 90,500 new vaccines delivered to the provinces and territories for a total of 14,952,634 doses delivered so far.
-The provinces and territories have used 93.97 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 16,713,632 doses delivered so far.
+The provinces and territories have used 85.46 per cent of their available vaccine supply.

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Newfoundland and Labrador is reporting 16,869 new vaccinations administered over the past seven days for a total of 181,653 doses given.
-The province has administered doses at a rate of 346.91 per 1,000.
+Newfoundland and Labrador is reporting 19,168 new vaccinations administered over the past seven days for a total of 185,215 doses given.
+The province has administered doses at a rate of 353.713 per 1,000.
 In the province, 1.85 per cent (9,676) of the population has been fully vaccinated.
-There were 8,300 new vaccines delivered to Newfoundland and Labrador for a total of 209,050 doses delivered so far.
+There were zero new vaccines delivered to Newfoundland and Labrador for a total of 209,050 doses delivered so far.
 The province has received enough of the vaccine to give 40 per cent of its population a single dose.
-The province has used 86.89 per cent of its available vaccine supply.
+The province has used 88.6 per cent of its available vaccine supply.

-British Columbia is reporting 90,558 new vaccinations administered for a total of 1,877,330 doses given.
-The province has administered doses at a rate of 365.839 per 1,000.
-In the province, 1.79 per cent (91,731) of the population has been fully vaccinated.
-There were 82,200 new vaccines delivered to British Columbia for a total of 2,054,690 doses delivered so far.
-The province has received enough of the vaccine to give 40 per cent of its population a single dose.
-The province has used 91.37 per cent of its available vaccine supply.
+British Columbia is reporting 32,832 new vaccinations administered for a total of 1,910,162 doses given.
+The province has administered doses at a rate of 372.237 per 1,000.
+In the province, 1.80 per cent (92,244) of the population has been fully vaccinated.
+There were zero new vaccines delivered to British Columbia for a total of 2,243,160 doses delivered so far.
+The province has received enough of the vaccine to give 44 per cent of its population a single dose.
+The province has used 85.15 per cent of its available vaccine supply.

-Yukon is reporting 348 new vaccinations administered for a total of 48,655 doses given.
+Yukon is reporting zero new vaccinations administered for a total of 48,655 doses given.
 The territory has administered doses at a rate of 1,165.92 per 1,000.
 In the territory, 54.29 per cent (22,657) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Yukon for a total of 54,320 doses delivered so far.
+There were zero new vaccines delivered to Yukon for a total of 55,920 doses delivered so far.
 The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
-The territory has used 89.57 per cent of its available vaccine supply.
+The territory has used 87.01 per cent of its available vaccine supply.

-The Northwest Territories are reporting 1,207 new vaccinations administered for a total of 48,007 doses given.
+The Northwest Territories are reporting zero new vaccinations administered for a total of 48,007 doses given.
 The territory has administered doses at a rate of 1,064.009 per 1,000.
 In the territory, 48.04 per cent (21,674) of the population has been fully vaccinated.
-There were zero new vaccines delivered to the Northwest Territories for a total of 56,300 doses delivered so far.
-The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
-The territory has used 85.27 per cent of its available vaccine supply.
+There were zero new vaccines delivered to the Northwest Territories for a total of 58,800 doses delivered so far.
+The territory has received enough of the vaccine to give 130 per cent of its population a single dose.
+The territory has used 81.64 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.
 In some cases the number of doses administered may appear to exceed the number of doses distributed as some provinces have been drawing extra doses per vial.